What's Open? Updates as Businesses Reopen in the Forest of Dean and Wye Valley

 The following attractions are remaining closed: The National Diving and Activity Centre (other than for diving), The Wye Valley Butterfly Zoo, The Wye Valley aMazing Hedge Puzzle, Forest of Dean Adventure's Climbing Tower at Beechenhurst.

 Accommodation: Camping in the Forest at Bracelands is remaining closed for 2020.

 Many other businesses are also planning on reopening a little later on once they have their procedures and staffing in place, we will only post here once we can confirm they are open.
 Thank you for your patience and understanding.

-Summer holidays are back on!
-From 4th July our cafes, restaurants and pubs will be able to open as will our accommodation providers.
+In addition to the above, our accommodation providers are now able to reopen.
 However that does not mean they all will be.
-Please check in advance and please be patient as we are all new to this and there will be a lot of procedures to put in place before our businesses are able to open.
+Please book in advance and please be patient as we are all new to this and there will be a lot of procedures to put in place before all of our businesses are able to open.

 Travel restrictions in Wales have been lifted and tourist attractions are able to reopen.
 Again this does not mean they will be so please check in advance.